JakubTabor/Language_model_Pipeline/README.md

 ![](https://github.com/JakubTabor/Language_model_Pipeline/blob/main/Images_fastText_classification/model_prediction2.png)

 # And then i use functionality (get_nearest_neighbors) on a product name
 * It return me most similar words to give word with certainty score
+* All words are taken by training process, so they seems to be unrelated
 ![](https://github.com/JakubTabor/Language_model_Pipeline/blob/main/Images_fastText_classification/model_neighbors.png)